 Sometimes it’s not safe or as comfortable to make the call; we understand.
-We have a chat feature to connect with you, but know that there are risks.
+We have a chat feature to connect with you 24 hours a day, 7 days a week, but know that there are risks.

 The internet and technology is not a secure way of communicating as your activity can be tracked.
 Your abuser could have installed spyware on your device, be tracking your history, etc.